-When the distance between elements is 5 metres or less (a bounce), when the horse has negotiated the first element without penalty he will be deemed to have presented at the second element.
-If numbered as elements.
-Thus if an athlete 'changes his mind' while negotiating the first element of a 'bounce' and, for example, then goes another route he will still be penalised 20 penalties for a run-out.
-Note: This does not apply if separately numbered as obstacles.
+At any obstacle where the distance between elements is 5 meters or less (i.e. a "bounce"), when a Horse has negotiated the first element without penalty, he will be deemed to have been presented at the second element and similarly if the "bounce" is for example the second and third elements of a combination.
+Thus if an Athlete "changes his mind" while negotiating the first element of a "bounce" and , for example, then goes a longer route, he will still be penalised 20 penalties for a run-out